chec/sendgrid-integration/README.md

 ## Initial setup

 When the integration first runs, it will run an initial setup phase.
-This is triggered by the event being "integrations.ready", which only runs for an integration at the time it is created.
-We can assume the integration has been provisioned at this point, however DNS may not be available for it yet.
+This is triggered by the event being "integrations.ready", which only runs for an integration at the time it is ready to be consumed.
+We can assume the integration has been provisioned at this point and DNS will be available.

 The initial setup process does the following: